Luthaf/rascaline/docs/src/reference/c/index.rst

     # Link to rascaline, this makes the header accessible
     target_link_libraries(MyExecutable rascaline)

-The functions and types provided in ``rascaline.h`` can be grouped in four main groups:
+The functions and types provided in ``rascaline.h`` can be grouped in three main groups:

 .. toctree::
     :maxdepth: 1

     systems
     calculators
-    descriptor
     misc